o-waring/subseasonal_forecasting/README.md

 This repo outlines a hybrid spatial-temporal deep learning approach to the subseasonal forecasting task.

+#### Purpose

+The objective of this modelling effort is to forecast 2 week average temperature, and 2 week total precipitation for 3-4 and 5-6 weeks forecast horizons - subseasonal forecasts - across 514 regional geographies in Western USA.
+This resuts in four modelling challenges -

+- temp34
+- temp56
+- prec34
+- prec56

+The geographical regions lie in the Western contiguous USA (not including Hawaii & Alaska), bounded by latitudes 25N to 50N and longitudes 125W to 93W, at a 1◦ by 1◦ resolution.
+A sample prediction across these geographical regions is shown below.
+The scoring metric is RMSE averaged across all 514 regions, for a given forecast horizon.

 #### USA Regional Temperature Plot
 ![USA Regional Temperature Plot](subseasonal_forecasting/plotting/usa_regional_temperature_plot.png)

+#### Data

 #### Spatial Temporal Model Diagram
 ![Spatial Temporal Model Diagram](subseasonal_forecasting/plotting/spatial_temporal_model_diagram.png)